These are by far my favorite energy bar recipes on the blog! Introducing Nutella-Filled Soft Granola Bars!

 - Let it cool at room temperature for a few minutes and place the bowl in the refrigerator for at least 2 hours.
 Once it is firm, remove from the refrigerator and let sit at room temperature, the hazelnut butter will become a little bit softer and easier to work with.

-- Pour over the oats and protein powder in the food processor.
-Add the vanilla extract and process for about 10 seconds until you get a soft and sticky dough.
+- Pour the brown rice mixture over the oats and protein powder.
+Stir in the vanilla extract and mix using a wooden spoon or spatula until you get a soft and sticky dough.

-- Using a wooden spoon or your hands, mix until the rice crisps are well incorporated.
+- Add the rice crisps and mix until they are well incorporated.
 Do not overmix to keep the crunchy texture.

 - Place the dough between two sheets of parchment paper and roll it using a pastry roller.
 You want to have a really thin layer of dough.

-- Cut the dough into 12 rectangles of about 4x2 inches.
+- Cut the dough into 12 rectangles of about 4×2 inches.

 - Using your hands, form a small log with the chocolate hazelnut butter (about 1 tbsp).
 Be careful, if your kitchen is too hot, the hazelnut butter will be really soft.
 I recommend you keep the chocolate hazelnut butter in your refrigerator if it is the case.